This document consists of:

 - All members who employ staff to work with children or vulnerable adults must obtain a DBS clearance for their staff.

-- Members must place the well being and safety of the pupils/candidates within the class/course above the development of performance.
+- Members must place the well being and safety of the pupils/candidates/learners within the class/course above the development of performance.
 They should follow all guidelines laid down by the governing bodies, Leisure Centres, Local Authorities or such other bodies who control swimming lessons/courses.

 - Members, who teach swimming, lifeguarding or first aid must hold a recognised teaching qualification.